The City of Light : Paris

 Louvre Museum

 Louvre is the greatest treasure in France and contains thousands of artworks and among them the world-famous painting by Leonardo da Vinci “Mona Lisa”.
 In 1999 Louvre was appointed the world’s largest museum and it is the world’s most visited by approximately 8 million guests annually.
 Louvre was back in XVII century the Royal Palace and therefore it is still called “Palais Royal”, but since 1793 it has functioned as a museum and former President Mitterrand Françoise presented in 1980 a comprehensive plan for renovation and expansion and this caused that the whole palace was used as museum.
 The glass pyramid, which acts as main entrance did get comprehensive critics.
-It was designed by Chinese architects Ming Peis and after many critical voices the pyramid is more handsome than ever in a good contrast to the beautiful old
+It was designed by Chinese architects Ming Peis and after many critical voices the pyramid is more handsome than ever in a good contrast to the beautiful old buildings and modern art.

 Notre Dame